-The average run of a domestic water heater with appropriate servicing is 10–12 years.
-Despite the fact that your long-lasting water heater isn’t having an issue, it’s an increased concern of a damaging leak.
+The average life span of a domestic water heater with appropriate servicing is 10–12 years.
+Despite the fact that your water heater isn’t having an issue, it could be at an increased concern of a damaging leak.

 If you’re not certain of your water heater’s age, inspect the ID on the hot water heater.
 This states the manufacturing date and serial number.

 If your water tastes metallic, your pipes might be corroded.
 If both hot and cold water is dirty, the oxidation is possibly somewhere in your water pipes.